 CARROON: But that can't compete in the current market.

-MCDONALD: Yes, but on the macro scale, local materials often have advantages environmentally over imported ones, when you take into account transport costs and think in terms of sustaining local markets.
+MACDONALD: Yes, but on the macro scale, local materials often have advantages environmentally over imported ones, when you take into account transport costs and think in terms of sustaining local markets.

 WOOD: Our stone initiative encourages rejuvenation of old stone quarries because we need the right stone to repair historic buildings.
 If you use a tougher stone, the old stone around it deteriorates a lot faster.
 If you repair with the right stone and the right mortar, it works very well.
 We want to see some of these quarries reopened because they'll provide new materials for buildings in these very sensitive villages.
 They're highly sustainable because they're local, and they provide local employment in areas where there's virtually none.
 In terms of a carbon footprint, it's very small because mostly hand tools are used.
 Unfortunately, we're seeing imports from India and China at basically a quarter of the price.
 Of course, the distance of some Chinese quarries to the docks is around two thousand miles.
 There are no health and safety controls over a lot of these quarries, so we're not competing on the same basis.
 And we're not changing that situation, at least not in the short term, because the great mantra in Europe and North America is free trade, whatever the cost.

 An even worse problem is thatching.
 We have probably fifty thousand rustic thatched buildings.
 There is no material more sustainable than thatch.
 It's a by-product of our local farming.
 In England, our tradition was something called long straw thatching.
 The conflict we have at the moment with certain thatchers is that some are rejecting the old tradition of long straw thatching.
 They'd rather use water reed imported from South Africa and China.
 We are fighting very hard against it.
 Farmers are being deprived of a considerable amount of potential income—I think they earn four times more per ton than they get for the actual grain growing.
 It's highly sustainable, but we are losing out.